(Yes. What the world needs is another gift guide. I live to serve).

 Look, I am a lousy gift giver.

-Giving gifts stresses me out to NO end.
-(This is why Bart and I took a several year sabbatical from giving gifts to each other).
+Giving gifts stresses me out to NO end, even if it is gifts for kids (This is why Bart and I took a several year sabbatical from giving gifts to each other).

 So, it’s kind of laughable for me to make a gift guide of anything (besides things under $5, because that is one area I like to think I excel in).

-Nevertheless, a very nice reader emailed me and asked if I had any suggestions for little girls.
+Nevertheless, a very nice reader emailed me and asked if I had any suggestions for gifts for kids.

 Here are nine items that are well-loved in our house, and might be in your home too: